What is a Geographic Modifier?

 Improve local relevance

-By including geo modifiers in your website content, meta descriptions, and title tags, you can indicate to search engines that your business is relevant to a particular geographic location.
+Using geographic modifiers in your website content, meta descriptions, and title tags can show search engines that your business is relevant to a certain area.

 Increase visibility